GDTVTestCourse/2_Test_Section/README.md

 ### 1 OnComponentHit Event in 4.12 ###

-+ Hello Overview
++ Hello OnComponentHit Event in 4.12
-+ World Overview
++ World OnComponentHit Event in 4.12
-+ Added to description Overview
++ Added to description OnComponentHit Event in 4.12

 ### 2 This is a test ###